Written By: Marylou Tyler

-What you learn in your conversations (buyer language, objections, likes, dislikes) can be used as repurposed material for your e-mail messages, nurture content and even phone scripts to build tighter bonds and faster rapport between you and future prospects.
+Eventually, what you learn in your conversations (buyer language, objections, likes, dislikes) can be used as repurposed material for your e-mail messages, nurture content, and even phone scripts to build tighter bonds and faster rapport between you and future prospects.

 Marylou Tyler is the Founder of Strategic Pipeline, a Fortune 1000 sales process improvement…